ivannakolesnyk/ivannakolesnyk.github.io/README.md

 ## How to run the app

-The front-end and back-end contains their own README.md files.
+The front-end and back-end directories contains their own README.md files.
 Open those files to see how to run the front-end and back-end.